bjornwarmedal/osr-character-generator/README.md

 ## Printing a Character Sheet

 Importing `main.js` into your HTML page and calling `runMakeCharacters()` or `runMakeCharactersA5()` with a positive integer as argument will generate a pdf of that many characters in the chosen format.
 Also exposed is `runMakeCharactersA5forPrint()` which adds a blank page after each character, creating a pdf ready for print.

-The simplest way to generate a few characters is to clone this repo and open the file demo.html in your browser.

 ## Dependencies